milestonesys/mipsdk-samples-component/MatrixServer/README.md

 set to Smart Client/Remote Client.

-After this application is started, matrix commands can be fired from Smart Client or via event configuration.
+After this application is started, matrix commands can be fired from Smart Client (Send to Matrix option in the camera toolbar) or via event configuration.

 ![](MatrixServer.png)